revanthstrakz/rahulpnath/content/drafts/azure_webjobs_dotnet_core_build_depoy.markdown

 }
 ```

 To run the [host in development mode](https://docs.microsoft.com/en-us/azure/app-service/webjobs-sdk-how-to#host-development-settings) call the _UseEnvironment_ method on the builder and set it to _development_.
-It increases the queue polling interval, sets log level to verbose etc and makes development more efficient.
+It increases the queue polling interval, sets log level to verbose, etc., and makes development more efficient.

 ### Adding the Job

-Azure Functions is also built on the WebJobs SDK and both have a lot in common.
-To add a Job we add a 'Function'.
+Azure Functions is also built on the WebJobs SDK, and both have a lot in common.
+To add a Job, we add a 'Function.'

 The HostBuilder that we created is the container for these functions.
 It listens to various Triggers and calls the functions.

-Triggers define how a function is invoked and a function must have exactly one trigger.
+Triggers define how a function is invoked, and a function must have exactly one trigger.

 > [Check this article](https://docs.microsoft.com/en-us/azure/azure-functions/functions-compare-logic-apps-ms-flow-webjobs#compare-functions-and-webjobs) for the full differences between Azure WebJobs and Azure Functions.